gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

   ```

+**Trust X Questions:**

+  - [ ]  Create a new message "I want to go home early!".
+Sign the message and Client verify.

 ## Task 7: A very special accessory authentication use case
 One-way authentication is a process where an entity is trying to identify the true identity of the communicating party.
-Prior to the authentication process, both parties had already established some common understanding.
+Prior to the authentication process, both parties should have already established some common understanding.
 For example, they will need to agree upon common ECC parameters, type of hash process and message format.

 In this task, there are 2 parts 7A and 7B.